Semina-project/semina/index.md

 Semina is in an early formative stage.

-The system is alive, but incomplete.
+The system is alive,
+but incomplete.

 Its evolution is expected to be slow.

-Time is a feature, not a constraint.
+Time is not a constraint.
+It is a feature.

 ---